lam0089/turtle/README.md

 You need to create a turtle with a name before moving the turtle.
 There are two options to run turtle graphics:<br>
 (1) Type the commands in the textfield and press Enter.
 You can use the following language commands to control the turtles.<br>
 (2) Click 'Search' to select a local file which contains a list of command.
-Then click 'Execute' to run the commands.<br>
+Then click 'Execute' to run the commands.<br> Four input sample files are given for testing. <br>

 **Language commands**<br>
 turtle name - create a new turtle identified by the given name<br>